Main Content Region

 Auxiliary Approvals

 Requirements that individuals with delegated approval authority may not approve their own expenses and individuals may not approve expenses of their supervisor.
-The exception is approval of President's expenditures by the Chief Financial Officer.
+The exception is approval of President's expenditures by the Chief Financial Officer and Vice President, Finance, Technology and Operations.

-A Hospitality Expense Request must be completed whenever food (breakfast, lunch, and/or dinner) or light refreshments are served for the purpose of extending hospitality in connection with CSUSB and/or Auxiliary business.
+A Hospitality Worksheet must be completed whenever food (breakfast, lunch, and/or dinner or light refreshments) are served for the purpose of extending hospitality in connection with CSUSB and/or Auxiliary business.
 Requirements that payment or reimbursement for attendance at a community relations activity or fundraising event include receipt(s) and/or invoice, agenda of the meeting, documentation of the individual names, affiliations, and direct or indirect benefit to the University to be derived from the expense.

 Documentation Required

-The following documents and attachments are required in order to formally support the expenditure.
+The following are required to formally support the expenditure:

-• Itemized receipt (receipt of invoice from the vendor showing payment) or Lost Receipt Memo
+• Receipt of invoice from the vendor showing payment, or

 • Agenda/Flyer/Invitation